Kō No Mono: Plot

 Lecter (Mads Mikkelsen) and Graham (Hugh Dancy) dine at Lecter' house, discussing the new path that Graham entered after his encounter with Freddie Lounds.
 Meanwhile, a parking garage security guard at the offices of TattleCrime sees a burning body in a wheelchair roll into the garage, eventually landing at Lounds' parking space.

 Price (Scott Thompson) and Zeller (Aaron Abrams) find that the dental marks of the body is that of Lounds.
 During a therapy session, Margot (Katharine Isabelle) informs Lecter and Graham that she is pregnant with Graham's child, and while this could help her keep her family fortune, she wants to keep the news from Mason (Michael Pitt).
 At his estate, Mason makes a child cry and then puts his tear to drink on his martini.
-Worried about Graham, Bloom (Caroline Dhavernas) is worried about his relationship with Lecter, deeming it "destructive".
-When she asks if he killed Lounds, he just gives her his weapon and tells her to practice with the weapon.
+Bloom (Caroline Dhavernas) is worried about Graham's relationship with Lecter, deeming it "destructive".
+When she asks if he killed Lounds, he just gives her his weapon and tells her to practice with it.
 They later attend Lounds' funeral, where his comments give the impression that he killed her.

-Mason starts therapy with Lecter, discussing his relationship with Margot and his father's fortune, deeming himself as the only heir.
-But Lecter makes a comment suggesting that Margot could make an heir through pregnancy.
+Mason starts therapy with Lecter, discussing his relationship with Margot and his father's fortune, deeming himself the only heir, but Lecter makes a comment suggesting that Margot could make an heir through pregnancy.
 At his estate, Mason talks to Margot about wanting an heir through her, terrifying her.
-Lecter and Graham discuss his incoming role as a father, with Lecter talking about playing a father figure role to his deceased sister Mischa and how he found a similarity of his sister on Abigail.
+Lecter and Graham discuss his incoming role as a father, with Lecter talking about playing a father figure role to his deceased sister Mischa and how he saw a similarity to her sister on Abigail.
 That night, Lounds' body is exhumed and distorted like Shiva.
-Lounds concludes that the killer may have been a copycat of Lounds' killer.
+Graham concludes that the killer may have been a copycat of Lounds' killer.
 Lecter and Bloom talk about Graham's progress and Lecter learns through smell that Bloom has been practicing with a weapon.

 That night, Margot packs her things, planning to leave the Mason Estate.
 As she is driving, her car is crashed by Verger's henchman, Carlo.
 She wakes up in an operating table, where Mason tells her his intentions of performing a surgery to make her infertile as the doctors start their process.
 Bloom confronts Crawford (Laurence Fishburne), as he has been keeping secrets from her.
 Crawford then leads her to a room, where she finds Lounds (Lara Jean Chorostecki) alive.
 Graham visits Margot at the hospital, and then visits Mason at his farm to attack him.
 He proceeds to hang him over his pigs, but changes his mind.
 Realizing that Lecter has been manipulating them, Graham suggests that Mason should feed Lecter to his pigs.